intel/ad-rss-lib/doc/ad_rss/HLD-KeyDesignDecisionsAndAlternatives.md

 !!!
 Summary
-    * RSS checks are performed on the current state on a ego vehicle - object pair basis
+    * RSS checks are performed on the current state on a ego vehicle - object pair
-    * In dangerous situations only braking maneuvers are issued.
-RSS does not initiate evasive maneuvers, but will not hinder the driving policy to execute lateral evasive maneuvers, as long as these are compliant with the required RSS response.
+      basis: their so-called constellation
-    * To handle changing lateral/longitudinal lane geometries when transforming the Cartesian space into the situation based coordinate system, the vehicles position extrema are chosen in such a way that accelerations can still be treated as constant, but guarantee safe operation (see
+    * In dangerous constellations only braking maneuvers are issued.
+RSS does not initiate evasive maneuvers, but will not hinder the driving policy to execute evasive maneuvers, as long as these are compliant with the required RSS response.
-      <<Section::SituationBasedCS::ChosenDesign>>).
+    * To handle changing lateral/longitudinal lane geometries when transforming the Cartesian space into the constellation-specific lane coordinate system, the vehicles position extrema are chosen in such a way that accelerations can still be treated as constant, but guarantee safe operation.